stefan-schlagh/chat_server/docs/httpRequests.md

     "mentions": [
         {
             "uid":"the uid of the mentioned user",
-            "textColumn": "hte column in the text where the user is mentioned" }
+            "textColumn": "the column in the text where the user is mentioned" }
     ],
     "media": []